rodrigobrito/redis-benchmark-java/README.md

 You can use your application payload to run this benchmark, you can also configure the amount of keys you want to have available to execute **GET** benchmarks.
 To do this just change the attributes *benchmark.key.amount* and *benchmark.key.data*.

-Benchmarks parameters:
+Parameter options:

-`-wi 20` *Warmup*
+`-wi 20` *Warm-up*
-* 20 warmup cycles (Without measurement, providing the opportunity to the JVM to optimize the code before the measurement starts).
+* 20 warm-up cycles (Without measurement, providing the opportunity to the JVM to optimize the code before the measurement starts).

-`-i 20` *Measurements*
+`-i 20` *Measurements iterations*
 * 20 real measurement iterations for every test.

 `-t 10` *Threads*